-Craig is a member of the professional misconduct and criminal law team based in Thompsons Solicitors’ Newcastle office which covers the North East region as well as Cumbria and North Yorkshire.
+Craig is a member of the professional misconduct and criminal law team based in Thompsons Solicitors’ Newcastle office, which covers the North East, Cumbria and North Yorkshire.

 Having qualified in 2007, Craig is engaged in three main areas of work.
 The majority of his caseload is made up of criminal law matters.
 This often involves providing advice and representation to clients at the police station, magistrates court and the crown court.
 Craig also advises on the prospects of appeal against both conviction and sentence to the Court of Appeal Criminal Division.
 Most of the criminal cases he deals with involve defendants who are professional people.
 He has significant experience defending those accused of historic sexual offending, misconduct in public office and serious physical assaults.

-Client care is extremely important to Craig and he always takes time to listen carefully to his clients before providing clear advice in plain English.
+Client care is extremely important to Craig and he always takes time to listen carefully to his clients before providing clear advice.
 For those who assert their innocence, Craig strives to achieve an acquittal by securing and examining all relevant evidence to ensure the strongest possible case is presented to the court.
 Where a client accepts culpability, Craig provides robust mitigation in an effort to secure the best possible outcome.

 Craig is committed to defending professionals who are, more often than not, experiencing the criminal justice system for the first time.
 He is acutely aware that his clients require significant support when faced with allegations which have the potential to deprive them of their liberty, career, home and family.